 The Bundesstiftung Magnus Hirschfeld (BMH) takes part in the transparent civil society initiative.
 As participants, we commit to using a set format to disclose the goals of our organization, where our funds come from, how they are used and who decides on them.
 We make this information available online in a clearly structured and easy-to-find ten-point scheme.

-The following information refers to the year 2024 (as of: 31.03.24 unless stated otherwise in the subheading).
+The following information refers to the year 2024 (as of December 31, 2024, unless otherwise stated in the subheading).

 1. Name, registered office, address and year established